10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 Just make sure you get either a backup plugin for your website or a plan.

-However, it is of utmost importance to have a backup plan for your website.
+However, the most important thing is having a backup plan for your website.
 Your website is your business, remember?

 7 | Don’t forget a spam and security plugin